Picross S: Picross Records of the Shield Hero

 Picross Records of the Shield Hero, based on The Rising of the Shield Hero media franchise, was released in Japan, Europe, and North America on October 3, 2024.

 Picross S Doraemon & F Characters edition

 A crossover installment based on 28 manga series written and illustrated by Fujiko F. Fujio, including Doraemon, Kiteretsu Daihyakka and Perman, as well as his science fiction manga for mature audiences.
 It was released worldwide on March 27, 2025.

 Picross S Capcom Classics Edition

-A crossover installement based on 40 Arcade, NES and Super NES Capcom titles.
-The game include all the main modes of the other games and include a new time attack mode.
-It will release on 27th November, 2025.
+A crossover installment based on 40 arcade and console games from Capcom, including Mega Man, Ghosts 'n Goblins and Street Fighter.
+It retains the modes of previous entries, along with a new time attack mode, and supports Joy-Con 2 mouse controls when played on Nintendo Switch 2.
+The game was released worldwide on November 27, 2025.

 Picross S SNK Classics & NeoGeo Edition

-A crossover installement based on 50 SNK titles from Fatal Fury to The King of Fighters.
-The game include all the main modes of the other games and include a new time attack mode.
-It will release on 27th November, 2025.
+A crossover installment based on 50 arcade and NeoGeo games from SNK, including Fatal Fury, Metal Slug and The King of Fighters.
+It includes all the same features and modes as Capcom Classic Edition, which it released alongside on November 27, 2025.

+Picross S Konami Antiques Edition

+A crossover installment based on 80 arcade and console games from Konami, including Castlevania, Contra, and Gradius.
+Along with previous entries' features, it adds an in-game music player.
+It was released on April 30, 2026 in Japan, North America and Europe.